Universidad Argentina John F. Kennedy

 The John F. Kennedy Argentine University (Universidad Argentina John F. Kennedy, often shortened as "Universidad Kennedy") is an Argentine private university.
 It was founded by Miguel Herrera Figueroa on April 4, 1964, in the city of Buenos Aires.
-The university has 18 units in the Buenos Aires and two in Buenos Aires Province.
+The university has 18 units in the city of Buenos Aires and two in Buenos Aires Province.

 In 2008, it had 39 academic departments and a students department, where activities related to sports are developed with the Kennedy Choir and the Theater Workshop.